vegas

 ifadapt_to_pdf=False

-times the standard deviation on either side of the mean.
+.
 This can be useful if the functions being integrated misbehave for large parameter values (e.g.,numpy.exp

 overflows for a large range of arguments).
 Default islimit=100

-rescaled to emphasize parameter values of order
+as it is increased.scale (positive float) – The integration variables are rescaled to emphasize parameter values of order

 scale

-times the standard deviation.
+.
 The rescaling does not change the value of the integral but it can reduce uncertainties in thevegas

 estimate.
 Default isscale=1.0

-. - svdcut (non-negative float or None) – If not
+.svdcut (non-negative float or None) – If not

 None

-, replace correlation matrix ofg
+, replace correlation matrix ofparam

 with a new matrix whose small eigenvalues are modified: eigenvalues smaller thansvdcut